Damillora/DenonbuGuide/content/about-denonbu/characters.md

 Reml... is Reml.
 She's actually batshit insane.
 She earnestly wishes for peoples' misery.
 She actually wants to see people suffer, and she loves being hated by others.
 She also brings along a creature called Pomemori, and she likes inflicting violence on it.
 Just plain batshit insane.

-Also, Reml is one Reml.
-She is a clone part of "Distributed Autonomous Golem Reml" line of mass-produced clones, based on a person also called Reml.
+Clones of her are distributed as part of "Distributed Autonomous Golem Reml" line of mass-produced clones, based on a person also called Reml.
 This line of clones has a MusicCrystal as its heart, and can resonate and change in a thousand different ways based on music.

-## Ikebukuro (upcoming)
+## Ikebukuro: Ikebukuro Kujoin High School

-## Shinsaibashi: Shinsaibashi Engei High School (upcoming)
+## Shinsaibashi: Shinsaibashi Engei High School

-## Shin Okubo (upcoming)
+## Deep Okubo: Deep Okubo DJ and Dance Academy

-## Neo Tokyo (upcoming)
+## Neo Tokyo Tokyo Dennou High School

-## Neo Nakano (upcoming)
+## Neo Nakano Nakano Dennou High School

+## Daiba: Divergence Academy

+## Shimokitazawa: Kitazawa Otobako High School